 The program, co-chaired by Carol Lucas, R.N., M.S. and Art Therapist Susan Schmidt, M.A., teaches artists, staff of local facilities, and individual caregivers how to use art to enhance the lives of those living with dementia.
-Over 150 people have been trained at the Expressions workshops, which are given throughout the community free of charge.
+Over 150 people have been trained at the Expressions workshops, which have been given throughout the community free of charge.

 For more information on this program contact us at firstname.lastname@example.org.